Attention Deficit and Hyperactivity Disorder (ADHD) and Autistic Spectrum Disorder / Condition (ASD / ASC) – Guidance for Medical Referees

-It is understood that the term neurodiversity covers a wide range of disorders, disabilities and conditions.
+It is understood that the terms neurodiversity and neurodivergence cover a wide range of disorders, disabilities and conditions.
 The umbrella term can also be neurodevelopmental disorder, learning/developmental disorder or developmental disability.

 This guidance is only concerned with ADHD and ASD.